 All Saints Church at Grinshill was originally one of the chapels of Shawbury (Acton Reynald, Moreton Corbet, and Great Wytheford were the others), and passed with the mother church to the Canons of Haughmond.
 Bishop Roger de Clinton (1130-1148) mentions that he had himself consecrated the chapels and cemeteries at three of the four chapelries, but not at Grinshill, thus dating the Church there as before 1130.

 The Village Hall opened originally as the village school, but as the United School at Clive became established the Grinshill School was relegated to become the Sunday school.
 It is now used as the Grinshill Village Hall and has served Grinshill well as a social and meeting place, with a grant secured in 2000 being put to use in refurbishing the facility for future generations.
 Today the Village Hall provides a very well appointed resource for all of the residents, for private hire, community meetings, or a range of social, educational or well-being scheduled events.

-The Parish Council in their role look to ensure that all planning consents within the Parish boundary are both appropriate and in keeping with the spirit and character of the village.
+The Parish Council look to ensure that all planning consents within the Parish boundary are both appropriate and in keeping with the spirit and character of the village.
 With the exception of a few single dwelling additions there has been little significant development within the village in the last 20 years.